-- The District's unassigned fund balance is within the New York State Real Property Tax Law §1318 limit, which restricts it to an amount not greater than 4% of the District's budget for the upcoming school year at June 30, 2022. - Order of Use of Fund Balance The District's policy is to apply expenditures against nonspendable fund balance, restricted fund balance, committed fund balance, assigned fund balance and unassigned fund balance at the end of the fiscal year.
+- (5) Unassigned Includes all other fund balance that do not meet the definition of the above four classifications and are deemed to be available for general use by the District. - NYS Real Property Tax Law §1318 limits the amount of unexpended surplus funds a school district can retain to no more than 4% of the District's budget for the general fund for the ensuing fiscal year.
+Nonspendable and restricted fund balance of the general fund are excluded from the 4% limitation.
+Amounts appropriated for the subsequent year and encumbrances are also excluded from the 4% limitation. - The District's unassigned fund balance exceeded the New York State Real Property Tax Law §1318 limit, which restricts it to an amount not greater than 4% of the District's budget for the upcoming school year at June 30, 2023.
+(Schedule 5) - Order of Use of Fund Balance The District's policy is to apply expenditures against nonspendable fund balance, restricted fund balance, committed fund balance, assigned fund balance and unassigned fund balance at the end of the fiscal year.
 For all funds, nonspendable fund balances are determined first and then restricted fund balances for specific purposes are determined.
 In the general fund, committed fund balance is determined next and then assigned.
 The remaining amounts are reported as unassigned.